anonymous-submitter0104/iclr-submission/indic-mmlu/README.md

 ---

-## Indic MMLU Pipeline Construction Pipeline
+## Indic MMLU Pipeline Construction Algorithm

 To complement the pseudo-code, the following flowchart provides a **visual overview of the Indic MMLU pipeline**.
 It clearly illustrates the step-by-step workflow, starting from the English MMLU dataset and moving through translation, enhancement, evaluation, and validation: